AJoshi1010/SpecflowSeleniumUIAutomation/README.md

 ## Installation

 IDE Visual Studio Code.
 Install the below extensions:
 .Net Core Tools, Specflow Tools, Specflow Steps Definition Generator, C#, Cucumber (Gherkin) Full Support, .Net Core Test Explorer(Optional).
+Using Framework: .NET 6.0.9

 ## Test Summary
 There are total 7 tests in the project out of which 6 are passing and 1 is failing.
 The failing test case looks like a potential defect(not totally sure of the functionality).
 The latest generted report is also pushed to git.